Overview

 - Consider the test flow when naming tabs

-- Use consistent naming conventions across your test suite
+- Use consistent naming conventions across your test folder

 Tab Organization